Finding the Right Therapist & Why (F)It Matters Most

 And because most private therapists are fully booked, you may wait weeks just to realise it’s not working.

-Our free AI-powered intake chat (MatchBot) asks you about what matters: your therapy goals, preferences, communication style, concerns, and non-negotiables.
-It then recommends three therapists based on your full profile — not just what’s convenient.
+Our free matching conversation with Ally (our AI matching agent) covers what matters: your therapy goals, preferences, communication style, concerns, and non-negotiables.
+We then match you with one carefully chosen therapist based on your full profile, not just what’s convenient.

 All of our therapists are accredited, insured, and actively accepting new clients.
-You choose who to contact, or ask for alternatives.
+If the match does not feel right, we search again at no cost.
 No awkward emails.
 No guesswork.

 Based on What Works – and What You Care About

-We’ve built MatchBot to reflect what makes therapy actually work.
+We’ve built Ally to reflect what makes therapy actually work.
 That means:

 What If It Still Doesn’t Feel Right?